JGarnica22/PSlab/HowTo's/HowTo_SetupR_RStudio.md

 A repository is a place where packages are located so you can install them from there.
 Three of the most popular repositories for R packages are:

 **1. CRAN:** the official repository, it is a network of ftp and web servers maintained by the R community around the world.
-The R foundation coordinates it, and for a package to be published here, it needs to pass several tests that ensure the package is following CRAN policies.
+The R foundation coordinates it, and for a package to be published here, it needs to pass several tests that ensure the package is following CRAN policies.<br/>
 **2. Bioconductor:** this is a topic-specific repository, intended for open source software for bioinformatics.
-As CRAN, it has its own submission and review processes.
+As CRAN, it has its own submission and review processes.<br/>
 **3. Github:** this is not R specific, Github is probably the most popular repository for open source projects.
 Its popularity comes from the unlimited space for open source, the integration with git, a version control software, and its ease to share and collaborate with others.
-But be aware that <ins>there is no review process associated with it</ins>!
+But be aware that <ins>there is no review process associated with it</ins>!<br/>

 ### Install from CRAN:<br/>